Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Blast parameters

 \section{Blast parameters}

 Following the definitions provided in subsection \ref{subsec:postprocess}, we compute the blast parameters characterizing the positive and negative phases for the case of a normal shock wave, i.e., for $\theta=0$, see Figure \ref{fig:shock_plane}.
-Figure \ref{fig:blast_parameters} displays how the overpressure peaks, impulses, arrival time, positive and negative phase duration depend on the stand-off distance, $D$, for different energy levels, $E_c$.
-For completeness, we include error bars associated with the pressure measurements, $P_{so}$ and $P_{so-}$, accounting for the linearity error of the pencil probe, which is $\Delta P = \pm 1.16$ kPa, see subsection \ref{subsec:postprocess}.
+Figure \ref{fig:blast_parameters} displays how the overpressure peaks, impulses, arrival time, positive and negative phase duration depend on the stand-off distance, $D$, for different energy levels, $E_{\textrm{c}} $.
+We include error bars associated with the pressure measurements, $P_{\textrm{so}} $ and $P_{\textrm{so}-} $, accounting for the linearity error of the pencil probe, which is $\Delta P = \pm 1.16$ kPa, see subsection \ref{subsec:postprocess}.
 We neglect the error associated with the acceleration sensitivity of the piezoelectric crystal, which is approximately $\pm 0.20$ kPa/g, because the pencil probe remains fixed throughout all experiments.
 Indeed, although some accelerations may occur, the corresponding error remains negligible compared to the linearity error (with a difference of one order of magnitude).
-The error bars for the positive and negative impulses are calculated by propagating the pressure measurement errors, i.e., $\Delta i = \pm \frac{h\sqrt{n}}{2}\Delta P$, where $h = 0.2$ \textmu s is the time interval associated with the sampling rate of 5 MS/s, $n$ is the number of samples corresponding to the positive and the negative impulse, $n=t_o/h$ and $n=t_{o-}/h$, respectively.
-The resulting error for $i_{so}$ and $i_{so-}$ is negligible for all scenarios, see Figure \ref{fig:blast_parameters}.
-No error bars are presented for the arrival time or the duration of the positive and negative phases, as the rise time error of the pencil probe is negligible within the measured pressure range.\\
+The error bars for the positive and negative impulses are calculated by propagating the pressure measurement errors, i.e., $\Delta i = \pm \smash{\frac{h\sqrt{n}}{2}}\Delta P$, where $h = 0.2$ \textmu s is the time interval associated with the sampling rate of 5 MS/s, $n$ is the number of samples corresponding to the positive and the negative impulse, $n=t_{\textrm{o}}/h$ and $n=t_{\textrm{o}-}/h$, respectively.
+The resulting error for $i_{\textrm{so}}$ and $i_{\textrm{so}-}$ is negligible for all scenarios, see Figure \ref{fig:blast_parameters}.
+No error bars are presented for the arrival time or the duration of the positive and negative phases, as the rise time error of the pencil probe is negligible within the measured pressure range.\\ For completeness, Tables \ref{tab1} and \ref{tab2} present the mean value and the standard deviation of the blast parameters, for each scenario, in terms of the energy level, $E_{\textrm{c}}$, and the stand-off distance, $D$.\\